Suomenniemi: History

-The names of Suomenniemi and the nearby lake Suomijärvi refer to 13th century settlers from Finland Proper, who were known as suomalaiset while their homeland was called Suomi.
+The names of Suomenniemi (literally "peninsula of Finland") and the nearby lake Suomijärvi refer to 13th century settlers from Finland Proper, who were known as suomalaiset while their homeland was called Suomi.
 Nowadays the Finns proper are known as varsinaissuomalaiset, as the term suomalaiset was extended to all Finnic groups of the Swedish realm.

-The village was first mentioned in 1544 as Somenemiby as a part of the Lappee parish.
+The village was first mentioned in 1544 as Somenemiby (in a Swedishized form) as a part of the Lappee parish.
 In 1571 it became a part of the newly founded Taipalsaari parish, while Savitaipale was split off from Taipalsaari in 1639 and Suomenniemi was transferred to it.
 Suomenniemi became a chapel community in 1689 and a separate parish and municipality in 1866.

 In 2013, Suomenniemi was consolidated with Mikkeli.